 I started this blog 4 years ago as a way for me to record my thoughts.
 25 thousand hits later, there’s a hint of melancholy as I’m finally parting ways with it — or WordPress to be perfectly accurate.
 There was a time when you felt like everyone else was on WordPress (emphasis on “was”).
 Although, I just felt like whenever I log onto WordPress, I always get lost into its different components and entirely miss the point of writing. … Continue reading →

 Notice how I said “building?”
 I don’t consider myself creative, I’m not an innovator and I’m nowhere near being a visionary.
 But I LOVE building things.

 4 years ago, me, my brother, and a friend of ours thought of an idea.
 We were fed up with how bad traffic was in Metro.
 We thought, what if we could build a service that encourages ride-sharing, or more commonly known as carpooling.

-We scoured the web for local competitors and found none.… Continue reading →
+We scoured the web for local … Continue reading →